aws-samples/aws-serverless-workshops/Auth/3_IAMAuthorization/README.md

 ### 4. Store profile picture links in Cognito User Pools profile

 With our image uploads now working, all will work as expected until you close your browser, but at that point the reference between your profile and your profile picture will be lost.
-To fix this, you will leverage a custom Cognito User Pools user attribute called `custom:profile_picture` to persist the S3 object key so the same image can be loaded upon each login or to the unicorns when you request a ride.
-You added this attribute when you first created your User Pool so only need to integrate our application's code to use it.
+To fix this, you will leverage a Cognito User Pools user attribute called `picture` to persist the S3 object key so the same image can be loaded upon each login or to the unicorns when you request a ride.

 #### High-Level Instructions